photoprism/photoprism-docs/docs/user-guide/organize/people.md

 !!! info ""
     Recognition compares the similarity of detected faces.
-The standard similarity threshold is reduced when you report conflicts with faces of other people, for example by pressing the
+The standard similarity threshold is reduced when you report a bad match.
-    :material-eject: button to remove a name from a face.

 ## Assign Names to Faces ##